 Vapor intrusion is the condition where contamination in soil or groundwater rises to the surface and penetrates into the building above.
 The source of the vapor intrusion can be as varied as the chemicals themselves.

 Soil contamination could be from a former chemical manufacturer on the site where buildings were torn down and new structures built on the site.
 Another possibility is the neighbor businesses such as dry cleaners or dry cleaners next door dumped, leaked or spilled into the soil for years and now they pose a health risk to current residents.
 Understand that concrete basements, floors, and foundations are actually quite porous and the chemicals in the soils can be pushed into the occupied parts of the building due to increase in soil temperature, rise in water table, pushed laterally from nearby contamination, or just migrate upward due to vapor pressure—through the porous concrete, sump pump wells, or cracks in the foundation.
+We already have had some experience with a “vapor” intruding into our buildings-RADON!
+Radon is a gas and one of the final degradation stages of radioactive uranium.
+Its source is uranium containing veins in the rock upon which our buildings are built.

 This can occur even of there are no signs of vapor intrusion such as odors, stains, or “sheen on water.”